welcome home.

 something soft is a series of iterative rituals focused on embodied softening through diverse technologies – projection, play, invitation, mirroring, rhythm and shared stories.
 We build collaboratively and what you witness is the intersection of our collective inquiries.
 Things we have learned and are learning in doing this work:

-+what ignites our senses and keeps us present in our bodies comes in the form of tactility
++workshops: when we create together we learn about our collective possibilities.
+What ignites our senses and keeps us present in our bodies comes in the form of tactility, togetherness and orientation.

-An integral part of something soft, is a series of digital diaries and workshops.
-Eight movement artists/digital nomads collect digital data for our project.
++a series of digital diaries: select movement artists/digital nomads collect, document and create digital softness.
 Documenting their livelihood, their daily practices and their reflections of softening, is it possible?
 Or not?
 Our goal is to share our practices that we discover with each other.
-We are offering multiple invitations into our worlds and finding their intersections.
+We are offering multiple invitations into our worlds and by being in witness to them their intersections are revealed.

 lead collaborator and direction Mawu Gora